tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 At this point we have a partially checkpointable model (just 1 variable).
 The code should compile and run correctly and adding code for the rest of the variables amounts to employing the SST_SER macro judiciously.

-In the next section, we'll implement more serialserialization and briefly detour into the emerging realm of interactive debug.
+In the next section, we'll provide more serialization and take a detour to introduce interactive debugging.

-## Reference Code for the Section
+## Reference Code for this Section

 [sst-nn-1-ser](https://github.com/tactcomplabs/sst-tools/tree/sst-nn-1-ser)